This workshop was delivered 2 November 2020, 14:00-16:00 GMT.

 Natural gas can have an important role to play in a low-emissions future, with clear benefits when compared with other fossil fuels, particularly in terms of climate impact and air quality improvements, if methane emissions are controlled across the gas value chain.

-Over the past years, IPIECA has actively worked with its member companies to improve performance in reducing methane emissions.
+Over the past years, Ipieca has actively worked with its member companies to improve performance in reducing methane emissions.
 It has developed a variety of activities, ranging from the organization of workshops to the publication of factsheets, in order to enhance knowledge and to encourage participation among the oil and gas industry and external stakeholders.

-The objectives of the workshop will be to:
+The objectives of the workshop were to:

-Give participants an understanding of:
+- Give participants an understanding of:

-- the types of methane measurement approaches that have been developed for different applications (academic field studies, corporate methane management, etc.) and the strengths and weaknesses of different approaches
+- the types of methane measurement approaches that have been developed for different applications (academic field studies, corporate methane management, etc.) and the strengths and weaknesses of different approaches.

-- Facilitate a discussion on methane emission inventory developments in companies and countries
+- Facilitate a discussion on methane emission inventory developments in companies and countries.